techidaily/site-ai-editing-video/source/_posts/2024-approved-best-pdf-to-gif-converters.md

 For instance, you can rotate your video from landscape to portrait by clicking "Alt-Num 1" and "Alt-Num 3," respectively.
 To revert your video to its original state, press "Alt-Num 5."

 ## Need an alternative to Media Player Classic?
-Try [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) To Rotate a Video
+Try Wondershare Filmora

 [Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)